nansencenter/nansat/docs/source/conventions.rst

   b) Fix the bug
   c) Increment micro version in ``setup.py``
   d) Commit to hotfixNNN_title
-2. Pull and merge master into your branch and push
+2. Pull and merge master into your branch, test, and push
 3. Go to `<https://github.com/nansencenter/nansat>`_ and add a pull request for the newly pushed branch and assign a reviewer
-4. Let the reviewer check the code, merge, delete the branch and close the issue
+4. Let the reviewer do the following:
+  a) Check the code
+  b) Request changes or merge pull request into master
+  c) Delete the branch
+  d) Merge master into develop (again, use pull request, then merge by selecting the rebase option in GitHUB)
+  e) Close the issue

 .. note::

-    Some times we are in a hurry and do not have time to wait for a review.
-The hotfix could then be merged into develop when all tests have passed.
+    If you work on a project using Nansat, this project should use the master version of Nansat.
+Two situations may then occur:

+    1. You discover a **bug**.
+This can be solved with a **hotfix**.
+    2. You want to add functionality to Nansat.
+This is solved by creating an issue in Nansat and a related issue branch.
+When this is completed and merged into develop, we may have a new release.
+    3. You want to add a mapper.
+This can be done by adding a package ``nansat_mappers`` to your project.
+When the mapper is completed, create an issue and an issue-branch in Nansat, and finally submit a pull request with suggestion of a reviewer.
+You can still use the mapper via your ``nansat_mappers`` package until the new mapper is implemented in a release version of Nansat.

 General conventions
 -------------------